TeamGodfather/Paint-With-Shapes/presentation/README.md

   - Layers above the selected layer are invisible

 - **Flatten** all layers - save as a single image
+  - Move all existing shapes to bottom layer
+  - Remove all existing layers ( except for the bottom one )

 - **Insert** background layer from url
+  - Loads an image from input url
+  - Inserts it on a new layer
+  - Inserts the new layer as a bottom layer

 <!-- section start -->
 <!-- attr: { showInPresentation:true, style:'font-size: 0.7em', hasScriptWrapper:true } -->